-Fig. 6 Graph showing tradeoff between spatial magnification using convex mirrored screens and depth of field.
-Greater mirror curvature increases density of projector stripes and spatial resolution at the screen; however, spatial resolution falls off rapidly away from the screen.
+Figure 6.
+Graph showing tradeoff between spatial magnification using convex mirrored screens and depth of field.
+Greater mirror curvature increases density of projector stripes and spatial resolution at the screen, however spatial resolution falls off rapidly away from the screen.

-Fig. 7 (a) For a convex mirrored screen, reflected projector rays no longer converge on a single projector position. (b) We sample multiple points on the mirror surface and compute an average reflected projector position for each real projector. (c) We then iteratively refine by reflected position per vertex by tracing a ray from the average position through the vertex to the convex screen.
+Figure 7. (left) For a convex mirrored screen, reflected projector rays no longer converge on a single projector position. (center) We sample multiple points on the mirror surface and compute an average reflected projector position for each real projector. (right) We then iteratively refine by reflected position per-vertex by tracing a ray from the average position through the vertex to the convex screen.
 We then compute a more accurate reflected position based on the local neighborhood of the screen point.